Amar098K/Moisture-Damage-Evaluation/README.md

 1. Clone this repository to your local machine using the google colaboratory file which is provided in the file as "Moisture Damage Evaluation.ipynb"

+## Datasets
+The algorithm has been tested on the following datasets:

+FRL5
+FRL10
+IL5
+IL10
+IL15
+VG40new
+These datasets consist of sample images of asphalt mixtures before and after moisture exposure, representing different moisture damage levels.